 Amaryllis Post Care Instructions

-As late spring and early summer warmth encourages the plants outdoors to leaf out, think about where your amaryllis can spend the summer.
-Choose a sunny location and take them out for a summer vacation when night temperatures are consistently above 50 degrees.
-You can leave the bulbs in their pots, if the containers have drainage holes, and nestle them somewhere in the middle to back of the garden where they can blend in.
+- Move plants outdoors for a summer vacation.
+Choose a sunny location move them outside when night temperatures are consistently above 50 degrees.
+If the containers have drainage holes, you can leave the bulbs in their pots and nestle them somewhere in the middle to back of the garden where they can blend in.
 If there are no drainage holes, the pots will fill with water when it rains and the bulbs will rot.
-To avoid this, simply remove the amaryllis and replant them at the same depth (shoulders exposed) in your garden.
-Give them a little fertilizer when you provide the same for the rest of the garden; this will help strengthen the bulbs for future flowering.
+To avoid this, simply remove the amaryllis and replant them in the garden at the same depth (shoulders exposed) that they were in their pots.

-In early to mid autumn, before the first frost, bring your amaryllis back inside, cut off all the foliage about 1"-2" from the top of the bulbs, and place the bulbs in a dry, dark place.
+- In early to mid autumn, before the first frost, bring your amaryllis bulbs back inside and cut off all the foliage about 1"-2" from the top of the bulbs.
+Place the bulbs in a dry, dark place.
 Basements are good choices, and even the back of a closet will work.
-You are trying to force your bulbs to take a rest, to slip into a few weeks of dormancy before starting a new flowering cycle.
-During this period, withhold all water.

 With good care most amaryllis bulbs will bloom seasonally for years.
 Some cultivars even develop offspring bulbs along side the mother bulbs and these youngsters eventually grow large enough to bloom, too.